liferay/liferay-docs/en/developer/frameworks/articles/web-services/05-rest-builder/03-openapi.markdown

 Here we have defined a path like _"/entities/{entity}"_.
 Following a very common pattern in REST APIs, this will be the endpoint to retrieve one element,  _"/entities"_ will return a list of elements and with a POST request we will create one...

-We have to add a tag, pointing to an existing schema, to indicate where to generate our code.
+For every path, it is mandatory to add a tag, pointing to an existing schema, to indicate where to generate our code.
 The REST builder will create a method inside the class [TAG]ResourceImpl.java.

 ## Generation

-We've written our OpenAPI configuration and profile... how do we generate our scaffolding for Headless and GraphQL?
+We've written our OpenAPI configuration and profile... how do we generate our scaffolding for REST and GraphQL?

 It's really easy, just execute (in the -impl or in the root module folder) this command: